chandrakanth-jp/image-segmentation-gke-webapp/README.md

 While the original project focused on providing both a backend API and a frontend interface for users, this repository extends the functionality by incorporating deployment on GKE.
 By leveraging GKE's managed Kubernetes service, we ensure efficient container orchestration and enable seamless scaling of the application.

 In this enhanced version, we have adapted the original codebase to support deployment on GKE.
-The repository includes the necessary configuration files, such as Kubernetes deployment manifests and associated resources, which can be easily managed and deployed using the Cloud Run extension within Visual Studio Code.
+The repository includes the necessary configuration files, such as Kubernetes deployment manifests and associated resources, which can be easily managed and deployed using the Cloud Code extension within Visual Studio Code.
 The [image semantic segmentation model](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/) is served using `FastAPI` for the backend service and `streamlit` for the frontend service.

 ## Steps to deploy the web application on GKE